gtfactslab/MoralesCuadrado_Baird_TCST2025/README.md

 # MoralesCuadrado_TCST2025

-Videos of the quadrotor flying may be seen UPDATE THIS ([here](https://www.youtube.com/watch?v=vQiQZZE2iDM))
+Videos of the quadrotor flying may be seen UPDATE THIS ([here](https://www.youtube.com/watch?v=vQiQZZE2iDM)) All data and some of our data analysis code may be seen [in this repo](https://github.com/evannsm/2025TCST_NRFlow_Data).

 # Environment Setup
 1. Users of this code must use the /src/ folder here in a ROS2 workspace and build